Alphaandsew/algorithm_practice/README.md

-# algorithm_practice
+# Ruby practice
-repository containing sorts and other algorithms created for practice.
+repository containing sorts and other algorithms created for practice with Ruby.